Tamas-Gavlider/The-Hunger-Gamers/README.md

 ## Typography

-I use the Google Font Silkscreen for the website.
+Google Font Silkscreen is being used for the website.
 The pixelated style used on<br>
 webpage refers to classic video games, evoking nostalgia and retro feel.

+## Images

+All background images were downloaded from [pexels.com][1]: <https://www.pexels.com>.

+## Features

+The website is comprised of four pages, three of which are accessible from the navigation menu (home page, menu page & registration page).<br>
+The fourth page is a confirmation page which is shown once a user submits the form on the events page.